 With practice…my body feels good and moves well, I experience thoughts and emotions with greater ease, I perceive more beauty through my senses.
 Quite simply, life is sweeter.

-As a yoga therapist, I help others move well, feel well, and live well.
+As a yoga therapist, I help others move, feel, and live well through teaching, writing, and mentoring.
 I support people in navigating change, elevating joy, and creating more ease in everyday life.
 My intention is to provide valuable, simple, and sustainable practices that improve our human experience.